 Enter the network name (SSID) manually.
 If you enter the SSID incorrectly, you will automatically be brought to the site survey page.
 Click Scan to display the site survey page.
+Click Next to continue.

-When you click the Scan button, a list of wireless networks (site survey) will appear.
-Click on the network name (SSID) that you want to connect to and click Next to continue.
-If there is a lock icon under Security, you will be prompted to enter the encryption key.
+Click the Scan button to display a list of wireless networks (site survey).
+Click on the network name (SSID) and click Next.

+Please enter the encryption key and click Next.